alesssia/alesssia.github.io/software.md

 - **SPOT** performs an exhaustive search of frequent motifs in sets of biological sequences.
 It is available [here](http://compbio.di.unito.it/tools/spot/spot.html).

-- **YAMP** allows processing raw metagenomic sequencing data up to the functional annotation.
+- **YAMP** is a containerised and reproducible pipeline which allows processing raw metagenomic sequencing data up to the functional annotation.
 It can be downloaded from [here](https://github.com/alesssia/YAMP).